-- 7.4.1 Employees who complete 10 years' continuous service are entitled to long service leave at the rate of 1.3 weeks on full pay for each year of continuous service and a proportionate amount for an incomplete year of service. - 7.4.2 Employees are entitled to take pro rata long service leave after 7 years' continuous service. - 7.4.3 The entitlements for long service leave are prescribed in a Directive relating to Long Service Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996. - 7.4.4 Employees who have completed at least 7 years' continuous service are entitled to a proportionate payment for long service leave on termination of employment in circumstances as prescribed in the Directive relating to Long Service Leave.
+- 7.4.1 Employees who complete 10 years' continuous service are entitled to long service leave at the rate of 1.3 weeks on full pay for each year of continuous service and a proportionate amount for an incomplete year of service. - 7.4.2 Employees are entitled to take pro rata long service leave after 7 years' continuous service. - 7.4.3 The conditions and entitlements for long service leave are prescribed in the Long Service Leave Directive, as issued and amended by the Minister responsible for industrial relations in accordance with section 54 of the Public Service Act 2008. - 7.4.4 Employees who have completed at least 7 years' continuous service are entitled to a proportionate payment for long service leave on termination of employment in circumstances as prescribed in the Long Service Leave Directive.